InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Related Work

 \textbf{External Knowledge from LLMs.} Large language models (LLMs) are being used for advanced visual tasks, such as editing images based on instructions~\cite{brooks2023instructpix2pix}.
-In digital humans, they are used to reconstruct 3D human-object interactions~\cite{wang2022reconstructing} and generate human motions~\cite{athanasiou2023sinc,yao2023moconvq,jiang2023motiongpt,zhang2023motiongpt} as well as human-scene interactions~\cite{xiao2023unified}.
+In digital humans, they are used to reconstruct 3D human-object interactions~\cite{wang2022reconstructing} and generate human motion~\cite{athanasiou2023sinc,yao2023moconvq,jiang2023motiongpt,zhang2023motiongpt} as well as human-scene interactions~\cite{xiao2023unified}.
 Our approach is inspired by \cite{wang2022reconstructing}, which uses LLMs to infer contact body parts with a given object for reconstructing 3D human-object interactions -- a task different from ours.
-Also, our approach utilizes more advanced LLMs, such as GPT-4~\cite{chatgpt} or Llama 2~\cite{touvron2023llama}, not only to understand contact body parts but also to further narrow the distribution gap between the text descriptions and models in our pipeline.
-This is achieved by leveraging the in-context learning (ICL) of LLMs with the chain-of-thought prompting~\cite{wei2022chain}.
+Our approach utilizes GPT-4~\cite{chatgpt} or Llama 2~\cite{touvron2023llama}, to not only understand contact body parts but also narrow the distribution gap between different tasks, and provide knowledge for interaction retrieval.
+This is accomplished by utilizing the in-context learning capabilities of LLMs~\cite{corona2020context} and their support for retrieval-augmented generation~\cite{lewis2020retrieval}.